Occupational toxicology

 Occupational toxicology is the application of toxicology to chemical hazards in the workplace.
 It focuses on substances and conditions that people may be exposed to in workplaces, including inhalation and dermal exposures, which are most prevalent when discussing occupational toxicology.
-These environmental and individual exposures can impact health, and there is a focus on identifying early adverse affects that are more subtle than those presented in clinical medicine.
+These environmental and individual exposures can impact health, and there is a focus on identifying early adverse effects that are more subtle than those presented in clinical medicine.

 Occupational toxicology interfaces heavily with other subfields of occupational safety and health.
 Occupational epidemiology studies may inspire toxicological study of causative agents, and toxicological investigations are important in establishing biomarkers for workplace health surveillance.
 Occupational toxicology studies may suggest or evaluate hazard controls used by industrial hygienists.
 Toxicological studies are also an important input for performing occupational risk assessment, and establishing standards and regulation such as occupational exposure limits.

 Background

 As of 1983, around 60,000 chemical compounds were considered to be of occupational consequence.
 Certain sectors have an increased potential for exposure to chemical and biological agents, including manufacturing, construction, mining, logging, and agriculture, as well as service sector workplaces such as in automobile repair, gasoline stations, pipelines, truck and rail transportation, waste management and remediation, and botanical gardens.
 These sectors contain an increased risk of exposure largely due to the fact that they are working with heavy machinery that can emit potentially harmful fumes when being operated.
 Additionally, these sectors involve directly handling various substances that can possibly contain harmful chemical compounds.

 Toxicological studies are experimental laboratory studies on the response of organisms and biological pathways to a substance, and can generate data that are used for other occupational safety and health activities.
 These studies can range anywhere from 2 weeks to 2 years and primarily focus on determining whether or not the compound is toxic/carcinogenic and how toxic it is if so.
 To discover if a compound is toxic/carcinogenic, toxicologists expose mice to the compound being studied and examine them over a given amount of time.
 These toxicologists then look for any patterns in the mice that may suggest toxicity or carcinogenicity and draw a conclusion from this data.